 It is not recommended to quit opiates cold turkey.
 The withdrawal process is difficult and uncomfortable.
 It can also be dangerous without a doctor’s supervision.

 If rehab has been a part of your story, you’re likely familiar with 12-step programs.
 These are fantastic programs that incorporate spirituality into your everyday life.
 Some users simply attend meetings to find the support and understanding they’re looking for.

 In the same breath, 12-step meetings don’t work for everyone.

 Again, 12-step programs don’t appeal or apply to everyone, and many people prefer treating their medical problem with a medical solution.
-Many turn to Methadone maintenance programs.
+Many turn to medication-assisted treatment and seek the benefits of methadone maintenance programs.